Euphrasiologist/nu_plugin_bio/README.md

 - [ ] GTF 2.2
 - [x] SAM 1.6
 - [x] VCF 4.3
+- [x] GFA 1.0

 And their BGZIP counterparts where appropriate (.vcf.gz, .fasta.gz, etc).

+Note that performance will not be optimal with the current state of `nu_plugin`, as we cannot access the engine state of nushell, and therefore need to load entire data structures into memory.
+Testing still needs to be done on large files.